-- Representation: The search space associated is constituted by all the subsets of TR.
+- 1. Representation The search space associated is constituted by all the subsets of TR.
 This is accomplished by using a binary representation.
 A chromosome consists of N genes (one for each instance in TR) with two possible states: 0 and 1.
 If the gene is 1, its associated instance is included in the subset of TR represented by the chromosome.
-If it is 0, this does not occur (Kuncheva and Bezdek, 1998). - Fitness Function: Let S be a subset of instances of TR and be coded by a chromosome.
-Classically, we define a fitness function that combines two values: the classification rate (clas_rat) associated with S and the percentage of reduction (perc_red) of instances of S with regards to TR (Cano et al., 2003).
+If it is 0, this does not occur (Kuncheva and Bezdek, 1998). - 2.
+Fitness Function Let S be a subset of instances of TR and be coded by a chromosome.
+Classically, we define a fitness function that combines two values: the classification rate (clas_rat) associated with S and the percentage of reduction (perc_red) of instances of S with regard to TR (Cano et al., 2003).

-$$Fitness(S) = \alpha \cdot clas_rat + (1 - \alpha) \cdot perc_red.$$ (2)
+$$Fitness(S) = \alpha \cdot clas_rat + (1 - \alpha) \cdot perc_red. \tag{2}$$ searched for among those in the set $S \setminus \{y\}$.
+In contrast, perc_red is defined as

-The 1-NN classifier is used for measuring the classification rate, $clas_rat$, associated with S. It denotes the percentage of correctly classified objects from TR using only S to find the nearest neighbor.
-For each object y in S, the nearest neighbor is searched for among those in the set $S \setminus \{y\}$.
-Whereas, $perc_red$ is defined as
+The 1-NN classifier is used for measuring the classification rate, clas_rat, associated with S. It denotes the percentage of correctly classified objects from T R using only S to find the nearest neighbor.
+For each object y in S, the nearest neighbor is

-The objective of the EAs is to maximize the fitness function defined, i.e., maximize the classification rate and minimize the number of instances obtained.
-The EAs with this fitness function will be denoted with the extension PS in the name.
+The objective of the EAs is to maximize the fitness function defined, that is, maximize the classification rate and minimize the number of instances obtained.
+The EAs with this fitness function will be denoted by the extension PS in the name.

+We also consider the crossover operation for data reduction.
+In order to achieve a good reduction rate, heuristic uniform crossover (HUX) implemented for CHC undergoes a change that makes it more difficult to include instances inside the selected subset.
+Therefore, if an HUX switches a bit on in a gene, then the bit could be switched off depending on a certain probability (which will be specified in Section 5.1).

+As the evolutionary computation method in the core of EPS, we have used the CHC model (Eshelman, 1991; Cano et al., 2003) and the intelligent genetic algorithm (IGA; Ho et al., 2002).

+3.1 CHC

-- Crossover operator for data reduction: In order to achieve a good reduction rate, Heuristic Uniform Crossover (HUX) implemented for CHC undergoes a change that makes more difficult the inclusion of instances inside the selected subset.
-Therefore, if a HUX switches a bit on in a gene, then the bit could be switched off depending on a certain probability (it will be specified in Section 5.1). - As the evolutionary computation method in the core of EPS, we have used the CHC model (Eshelman, 1991; Cano et al., 2003) and Intelligent Genetic Algorithm (IGA) (Ho et al., 2002): - CHC is a classical evolutionary model that introduces different features to obtain a trade-off between exploration and exploitation; such as incest prevention, reinitialization of the search process when it becomes blocked and the competition among parents and offspring into the replacement process.
-Recently, it has been used in many applications; for example, as a method for optimizing learning models (Alcalá et al., 2007), information processing (Alba et al., 2006) and image registration (Cordón et al., 2006).
+CHC is a classical evolutionary model that introduces different features to obtain a trade-off between exploration and exploitation; such as incest prevention, reinitialization of the search process when it becomes blocked, and the competition between parents and offspring in the replacement process.
+Recently, CHC has been used in many applications; for example, as a method for optimizing learning models (Alcalá et al., 2007), information processing (Alba et al., 2006), and image registration (Cordón et al., 2006).